 Honey butter on a slice of fall dessert cake

-• Spices – cinnamon, cloves and nutmeg gives the pumpkin bread the fall smell and taste we love.
+• Spices – cinnamon, cloves, nutmeg and vanilla gives the pumpkin bread the fall smell and taste we love.
 We think it’s perfectly balanced, but for a more heavily spiced bread, add a tsp of pumpkin pie spice.

 • Eggs – room temperature, this helps the bread rise in the oven

-• Oil – use extra light olive oil, vegetable oil, or canola oil so the flavor won’t overpower the bread.
+• Oil – use neutral extra light olive oil, vegetable oil, or canola oil

 • Pumpkin puree – Double-check you are getting pumpkin puree and NOT pumpkin pie mix.
-If using homemade pumpkin puree, be sure it is well-drained so the bread isn’t too wet.
+You can also use a well-drained homemade pumpkin puree.

 Ingredients for Pumpkin bread recipe with pumpkin puree, eggs, cinnamon, flour, sugar, oil and vanilla